rocher/git-flow-tutorial/README.md

      * there is an number at the beginning of each issued command
      * blocks of commands and their respective output are separated by a blank line
-     * examples end with a prompt
+     * examples end with a single prompt

      example:
      ```shell